ebalder/Crystal-fs/README.md

 You can help with the development, improvement and mantainance of more software by **donating** to my [patreon account](http://patreon.com/lexas).
 Thanks!.

 #About
 This addon is meant to make possible web applications that work simultaneously with multiple local files.
-It's currently done for firefox becase it was the only one with a more or less stable specification for filesystem access.
+It's currently for firefox becase it was the only one with a more or less stable specification for addon-powered filesystem access.

 Compatibility with more browsers to come.
 There is a chance that a [filesystem API specification](http://dev.w3.org/2009/dap/file-system/pub/FileSystem/) gets reconsidered for modern browsers.